linkeo/rainbowlog/README.md

 options:

--   **type** *string* : Available values: 'console', 'file'.

-    >   if type is set to console, appender will append messages to stdout. and need no more options below.

 -   **levels** *array | 'all'* : Pass an array of level names to tell appender to allow these levels **only** to be appended to output.
 Optionally, you can pass string 'all' to indicate accept all levels.
 Default as 'all'.

+-   **stream** *writable stream* : You can provide an writable stream to be appended.
+If stream is provided, options below will be ignored. (means only stream and levels will be considered)

+    >   *"If stream is provided, other options will be ignored."*
+    >
+    >   It means, user provided streams are not supported with chunk (rotating).

+-   **type** *string* : Available values: 'console', 'file'.
+Should omit it while stream is provided.

+      >   if type is set to console, appender will append messages to stdout. and need no more options below.

+-   **filename** *string* : **Only useful for type 'file'.** Set a prefix of log files (Final filename will contain chunk message such as time or chunk number).
+Default as 'output'.

+-   **filepath** *string* : **Only useful for type 'file'.** Set the directory to save log files.
+Default as 'logs' directory to 'cwd'.

 -   **chunkTime** *number | string* : **Only useful for type 'file'.** Set a period for seperating output file into chunks, available time unit are 'days' and 'hours'.
 If you pass an number, it will treat as seconds.
 Default as null.